Here you will find the Frequently Asked Questions (FAQ) about the technologies and assignments.

 How to submit an assignment on Canvas?

-In this course, all your assignments will be automatically extracted from GitHub.
+In this course, all of the main programming assignments will be automatically extracted from GitHub.
 There will be no separate submission on Canvas.
+You’ll find all the necessary instructions in the respective assignment handout.

 How often should I commit and push the assignment to the Git repository?